jeanflower/CountryGame/README.md

 Use the nextjs framework to write client-side HTML and server-side fetch calls to build a working web app that uses the python API call on the back end.
 The nextjs app will work with our python API endpoint even if the python API prohibits cross-origin requests, because the call to the python API is from our back-end server and not directly from the browser.

-A deployed version of the app can be found at https://nextjs-project-service-qzwnizxtoa-uc.a.run.app/
+A deployed version of the app can be found [here](https://nextjs-project-service-qzwnizxtoa-uc.a.run.app/).

 Learn more by following the nextjs tutorial [here](https://nextjs.org/learn).